bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Can we actually make batch requests with Spiral, like requesting multiple addresses simultaneously?

-Speaker 1: 00:27:10
+Samir Menon: 00:27:10

 Yeah, yeah.
 So if you notice today, no, right?
-I mean, we just have like a text field with an address.
+We just have like a text field with an address.
 We want to support that.
 There's actually a lot of theory and research about doing batch requests kind of more efficiently.
-So Yeah, I think it's really useful to hear that a very typical use case is like hundreds of addresses, because that says a lot about how we need to build this to make it usable.
+I think it's really useful to hear that a very typical use case is like hundreds of addresses, because that says a lot about how we need to build this to make it usable.
-So yeah, OK.
 Yes, so batching is possible, but it's in the works.

-Speaker 0: 00:27:56
+Max: 00:27:56

-Yeah, by the way, it's way more than just a thousand.
+By the way, it's way more than just a thousand.
-I'm checking a not even that old wallet and it has well 8,000 addresses here 13,000 addresses so since we do you know we do we attempt many coin joins and a lot of them fail and we generate new addresses for each attempted coin join and you can register up to 8 outputs in a round so let's say a round fails, I don't know, 5 times before it succeeds so that's 5 times 8 addresses that we have to add to your gap limit.
+I'm checking a not even that old wallet and it has well 8,000 addresses here 13,000 addresses.
+Since we attempt many coin joins, and a lot of them fail, and we generate new addresses for each attempted coin join and you can register up to 8 outputs in a round so let's say a round fails 5 times before it succeeds, that's 5 times 8 addresses that we have to add to your gap limit.

-Speaker 1: 00:28:35
+Samir Menon: 00:28:35

 I see.
-So are the addresses that you create there, are they unspent?
+Are the addresses that you create there, are they unspent?

-Do they contain any...
+Max: 00:28:44
+No

+Samir Menon: 00:28:45
-I mean, If you create an address and no one hears about it, did it really get created?
+If you create an address and no one hears about it, did it really get created?

-Speaker 0: 00:28:50
+Max: 00:28:50

 Well, in this case, yes, because the CoinJoin coordinator hears about it.
 And probably also the other CoinJoin signers.
 So it's semi-public.

-Speaker 1: 00:29:00
+Samir Menon: 00:29:00

-Yes, but it never...
 Will it store value?
 It will, right?
 I guess to start the Coinjoin it has some value in it.

-Speaker 0: 00:29:09
+Max: 00:29:09

 No, sorry.
-So we spend inputs that are addresses with money on them, but then on the output side we create new addresses that are not yet used without money on it.
+We spend inputs that are addresses with money on them, but then on the output side we create new addresses that are not yet used without money on it.

-Speaker 1: 00:29:18
+Samir Menon: 00:29:18

 Oh, I see.
 So they can be empty output addresses.

-Speaker 0: 00:29:22
+Max: 00:29:22

 Exactly.
 Those are addresses that never were on the blockchain in an output with any amount of stats.
 It's just unused addresses, so to speak.

-Speaker 1: 00:29:32
+Samir Menon: 00:29:32

 So then those would not need to actually hit any kind of...
 We don't need to query the blockchain for them at all, right?

-Speaker 0: 00:29:41
+Max: 00:29:41

 Well, but the client doesn't know if an address is empty or not.
 So we need to query all of them.
 Just a lot of them, the server will say there's nothing on here.

-Speaker 1: 00:29:50
+ Samir Menon: 00:29:50

-I see.
-I see.
+I see, I see.
-Yeah.
-So an easy way to actually resolve that will be to actually just make a set of addresses that have any money.
+An easy way to actually resolve that will be to actually just make a set of addresses that have any money.
 So this is a technique we actually use for the current service.
 What you can do is instead create another database that just says, like, does this address have any money at all?
 And that database can be very small, right?
-Because again, we can use like the classic Bloom filter thing where we, it's not quite a Bloom filter because the addresses are already random.
+Because again, we can use like the classic Bloom filter thing.
+It's not quite a Bloom filter because the addresses are already random.
-So just take the X top X bits of every address that has money in it and send these to the client or allow them to fetch them using PIR, right?
+Just take the X top X bits of every address that has money in it and send these to the client or allow them to fetch them using PIR, right?
-So, yeah.

 And WasabiWallet already handles the mempool, right?
 You guys already kind of privately listen to everything on a mempool and then cross-reference it with the addresses you have and all that.

-Speaker 0: 00:30:52
+Max: 00:30:52

 Yeah, we build a local mempool.
 The issue is when we're offline, we of course don't know it.
 So maybe actually some private information retrieval over someone else's mempool might be another interesting use case.

-Speaker 1: 00:31:07
+Samir Monen: 00:31:07

-Yeah, so.
+Yeah.

-Speaker 0: 00:31:12
+Max: 00:31:12

-So, sorry, a bit more about the batch requests.
+Sorry, a bit more about the batch requests:
-So, like, would it be possible to just send 10,000 addresses to the server and he responds in a single package?
+Would it be possible to just send 10,000 addresses to the server and he responds in a single package?

-Speaker 1: 00:31:26
+Samir Monen: 00:31:26

 So it's definitely possible.
-I mean, the simple way is, yeah, You can send 10,000 queries, you can upload them all, and then just kind of the server can just do all the computation and send you all the responses.
+The simple way is you can send 10,000 queries, you can upload them all, and then just kind of the server can just do all the computation and send you all the responses.
-The problem is going to be, well, the problem is going to be twofold.
+The problem is going to be twofold.
 One, there's a significant cost to running a query.
 So a query costs today like six CPU seconds, right?
 So six CPU seconds is not nothing, but it's also, it's something, you know?
 Like It's a significant cost.
 So 10,000 addresses times six CPU seconds is 60,000, it's a thousand hours of computation.
 So it'll be tough.
-So in order to make that work, to make 10,000 addresses work, What we need is to do batching or reduce the number of addresses that we're effectively querying by, like I said, figuring out whether the addresses are empty or kind of reducing the set that way.
+In order to make that work, to make 10,000 addresses work, what we need is to do batching or reduce the number of addresses that we're effectively querying by, like I said, figuring out whether the addresses are empty or kind of reducing the set that way.
 But yeah, 10,000 is hard.
 The other thing is, the other problem is going to be communication.
 So like every query is 14 kilobytes.